Voltage

 Promotional Video

-The brand needed a single closing piece — something that pulled the whole project together in 30 seconds.
+The brand needed a single closing piece: something that pulled the whole project together in thirty seconds.